Using Jacques Herbin Blotter Paper

 If you don't have a blotter, no big deal.
 Just allow some extra time for your ink to dry on the page and you'll be all set.
 But if you're writing something thoughtful and you don't want to break the flow of your writing, a blotter can help you to stay 'in the zone' and keep you going without having to wait for your ink to dry.

-You don't have to use blotting paper in a rocker blotter, there are other uses for it.
+You don't have to use blotting paper in a rocker blotter; there are other uses for it.
 One thing I like to do is cut it to fit a small carry-around notebook I use, and when I'm writing something in the notebooks, I can just shut it and know that the ink won't go over to the other page.
 This works great in planners, too.

-J. Herbin Blotting Paper
+Jacques Herbin Blotting Paper

 Herbin Rocking Blotter and blotting paper